 If you are a dog or cat owner, the FDA warns that certain flea and tick medicines may increase seizure risk in your pet.

-The class of drugs known as isoxazoline showed increased risk of neurologic events in dogs and cats, even absent a prior history of seizure.
+The class of drugs known as isoxazoline showed an increased risk of neurologic events in pets, like seizures in dogs, even absent a prior history of seizure.
 The FDA approved this class of drugs after finding them to be both safe and effective to treat and prevent flea and tick infestations.

 The FDA has no plans to remove the drugs from store shelves, but they also want all dog and cat owners to know of the increased risk of negative neurologic reactions including muscle tremors, ataxia (loss of muscle coordination, especially in the extremities), and seizures.
 The FDA will require manufacturers to add new package warnings about these increased risks.